 When surgery and chemotherapy remove most of the tumor cells causing damage, the dog’s condition improves significantly.
 Adding immunomodulatory therapy (K9 INU® and K9 INUFactor®) activates the immune system.
 This combination greatly increases the chances of beating lymphoma and living a normal life.

-Strengthening the immune system is essential in cancer (Dog Lymphoma, Osteosarcoma, Mastocytoma, Hemangiosarcoma, Mammary tumor, etc.) or any other disease resulting from an immune disorder!
+Strengthening the immune system is essential in cancer (Brain tumors in dogs, Osteosarcoma, Mastocytoma, Hemangiosarcoma, Mammary tumor, etc.) or any other disease resulting from an immune disorder!
 Until the body reacts to the disease on its own, there is no real cure, only symptomatic treatment.

 Therefore, many veterinarians emphasize that while treatment may extend a dog’s life, the tumor often remains.